Don’t be a victim twiceChoose the right attorney!

 Once your own no-fault personal injury protection is exceeded, it’s up to the driver who caused the crash and their insurance company to compensate you for your damages.
 Insurance companies are in the business of making money and paying out as little as possible, though.
 Don’t fall for their trap and accept a settlement without a personal injury attorney by your side.

 A Staten Island car accident lawyer from our firm can deal with the grueling task of haggling with insurance companies on your behalf and will negotiate the best possible outcome for your claim.

-The Serious Injury Threshold
+The Serious Injury Threshold and Car Accidents

-This limit, called the serious injury threshold, gives you the opportunity to file a claim against the responsible party if you’ve suffered serious injuries, or if your damages total more than $50,000.
+This limit, called the serious injury threshold, gives you the opportunity to file a Staten Island accident claim against the responsible party if you’ve suffered serious injuries, or if your damages total more than $50,000.
 Although your no-fault insurance policy can streamline the settlement process, you might need to take your claim to court in order to recoup the full worth of your claim.

 You’re typically eligible for these damages if you’ve suffered a permanent loss.
 For example, losing a limb or losing the use of a limb is a devastating experience—one that can’t be fixed.
 Worse, you might have lost a loved one during the car crash, or you may have suffered the loss of a fetus because of a reckless driver.
 In these cases, you may be entitled to compensation beyond your insurer’s settlement offer.

-Recovering Damages for a Traffic Accident
+Recovering Damages for a Car Accident in Staten Island

 When seeking damages from the person responsible for the motor vehicle accident that caused your injuries, a Staten Island car accident lawyer can investigate your claim and determine who was at fault, the cause of the accident, and the amount of compensation you deserve to be awarded.